Orienting Words

 scientific vs. scientistic

-In general, parties will use different terms to refer to beings at the center of the debate: you are the persecutor, I am the victim; he is the bad rich man, I am the poor but honest person; your approach is scientistic while mine is scientific, S. Discursive Object.
+In general, the parties will use different terms to refer to the beings at the center of the debate: you are the persecutor, I am the victim; he is the evil rich man, I am the poor but honest person; your approach is scientistic while mine is scientific, see discursive object.

-According to what criteria can I categorize this individual as a terrorist or as a resistance fighter?
+According to what criteria can I classify this person as a terrorist or as a resistance fighter?
 Is the resistance fighter a successful terrorist, and the terrorist the resistance fighter of a lost cause?
-Should his acts be considered (categorized) as a coward act of terrorism or as a heroic act of resistance?
-Shall we say that everyone has dirty hands and that everything depends on the speaker’s partisan options?
-Humanity can and does establish universal criteria for deciding who is who, such as “targeting civilians; using and targeting children”, “torturing people”, S. Categorization.
+Should his actions be considered (categorized) as a cowardly act of terrorism or as a heroic act of resistance?
+Should we say that everyone has dirty hands and that everything depends on the speaker’s partisan options?

 2. Adverbial orientation operators